 How to Practice Breath Control the Traditional Yoga Way

 Hatha Yoga includes various methods of breath control, all of which belong to the more advanced practices and traditionally follow extensive purification of body and mind.
-Some Western teachers have incorporated these methods into their beginner’s classes, but they’re best at the intermediary to advanced levels.
-There are, however, three methods that are suitable for beginners if you practice them with the necessary modifications and precautions.
+Some Western teachers have incorporated these methods into their beginner classes, but they’re best at the intermediary to advanced levels.

 The technique called alternate nostril breathing goes by various others names, including nadi-shodhana (channel cleansing, pronounced nah-dee-shod-hah-nah).
 The following steps help you tackle it at the beginning level: